loafoe/nomad-driver-ch/README.md

 This is a [Nomad](https://www.nomadproject.io) Driver plugin that allows HSDP Container Host instances to function as Nomad client nodes.

-The initial focus focus is on getting things working on a single client.
+The initial focus is on getting things working on a single client.
 Once this is stable we will expand the scope of the project to cluster setups and possibly enabling auto scaling features.